beclab/check-chart/README.md

 # check-chart

 ## Description
-**check-chart** is a tool for checking charts in terminus apps, written in golang
+**check-chart** is a tool for checking charts in olares apps, written in golang

 ### Build
 go build -o check-chart cmd/check-chart/main.go